mdramirez071/react200-weather-app/README.md

 Running the tests
 You'll need two terminal windows.

 In the first window, type npm start to run your server.
-In the second window, type npm run test to run the tests and check if passing.
+In the second window, type npm test to verify that the tests pass.

 To open the Weather App, head to http://localhost:3000 in a browser window.